 So the Best Beaches – they're mostly going to be along the Pacific Coast Highway, right?
 Wrong.
 As the author points out, some of the best beaches are in places like Orcas Island and Whidbey Island.
 His own favorites near La Push are actually in the Olympic National Park but not on 101, which has decided to take a short cut inland at this point, heading through Forks and only reaching the coast again at Port Angeles.

 The Pacific Coast Highway is different in Washington.
 Very different.
 It runs around the Olympic Peninsula and even takes you in the 'wrong' direction for a while.
 That is to say, if you're driving south then you'll find yourself driving north up the eastern side of the Olympic Peninsula, while there are parts where the Pacific Coast is nowhere to be seen.

 We took this guide with us on our own recent road trip up the Pacific Coast Highway, and it proved to be a reliable travel companion.

 It had a few quirks, of course.
 We happened to stay in Ellensburg after finishing our Pacific Coast Highway drive and were heading east to Idaho.
-The only hotel the Frommer's guide recommends is 40 minutes from Ellensburg – so we used the AAA guide and that took us to the really excellent and cheap Cedars Inn and Suites, just off I-90 and ten minutes from the town center.
+The only hotel the Frommer's guide recommends is 40 minutes from Ellensburg – so we used the AAA guide and that took us to the really excellent and cheap Cedars Inn and Suites (now the Econo Lodge), just off I-90 and ten minutes from the town center.